emarsden/dash-mpd-cli/doc/src/about.md

 audio and video segments together.
 There is also support for downloading subtitles (mostly WebVTT, TTML, SRT, tx3g and SMIL formats, with some support for wvtt format).

+It runs on most common **platforms**, including Linux, Microsoft Windows and MacOS.

 This application builds on the [dash-mpd](https://crates.io/crates/dash-mpd) crate.